 The 3-Year Art Program at Metàfora

-Metàfora’s Studio Arts Program can be considered as a valid alternative to a BFA or a BA in Fine Arts.
+Metàfora’s Studio Arts Program can be considered as an alternative to a BFA or a BA in Fine Arts.
 The full training program carries many of the same characteristics of university training in this field, but comes with a few additional advantages.

 The fact that Metàfora is an independent institution means that the level of maturity and the amount of previous experience of our students is often higher than in the big classes of universities around the world.